tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

         # number and link.
     }

-The __cpush__ command pushes a new context onto the stack; the argument is the context's name\.
+The __cpush__ method pushes a new context onto the stack; the argument is the context’s name\.
 It can be any string, but would typically be the name of the macro itself\.
 Then, __cpop__ verifies that the current context has the expected name, pops it off of the stack, and returns the accumulated text\.